carbon-language/carbon-lang/docs/design/README.md

 Here we deduce one type parameter and explicitly pass another.
 It is not possible to explicitly pass a deduced type parameter; instead the call site should cast or convert the argument to control the deduction.
-The explicit type is passed after a runtime parameter.
-While this makes that type unavailable to the declaration of _that_ runtime parameter, it still is a _template_ parameter and available to use as a type even within the remaining parts of the function declaration.
+In this particular example, the explicit type is passed after a runtime parameter.
+While this makes that type unavailable to the declaration of _that_ runtime parameter, it still is a _template_ parameter and available to use as a type in the remaining parts of the function declaration.

 #### Specialization